Posted by Public Affairs

 Once completed, the tests will provide federal, state, and local law enforcement valuable information about which radiological detection and identification instruments can best serve their operational needs.
 In addition, manufacturers will gain insights that may allow them to improve devices that are already available or in development.

-For more information about nuclear detection equipment testing and performance, click here.
+Find more information about nuclear detection equipment testing and performance here.

 Published by the U.S. Department of Homeland Security, Washington, D.C.